BLavery/STM32F030F4P6-Arduino/README.md

 A8	D23 ~ PB1

-Serial/I2C/SPI pins listed above are nominal.
+Serial/I2C/SPI pins listed above are nominal, because we won't use the native software.
-Suggest use the listed pins if emulating those functions in sketch software.
+Suggest use the listed pins if emulating those functions in library/sketch software.
 ~The library codes above implicitly use these pins as in variant.h.~

 ## Regarding Serial: